 Heart sounds are generated by the vibrations of cardiac valves as they open and close during the cardiac cycle.

-Turbulent blood flow from pathological cardiovascular structure or function can create audible heart sounds.
-Cardiac auscultation with a stethoscope remains the most common and cost-effective tool for cardiac pre-screening.
-More recently, digital phonocardiography has emerged as a more sensitive and objective analog of auscultation that can detect inaudible heart sounds and quantify the richness of the heart sounds through physiological waveforms while remaining relatively accessible [1].
-While ultrasound imaging is becoming more common for investigating heart defects, phonocariography still has the potential to assist with rapid and low-cost screening [2].
-The caveat i that experts are needed to interpret the heart sound recordings to detect murmurs and identify different pathologies, limiting the potential of the phonocardiogram (PCG) as part of cardiac care.
-However, the application of algorithmic methods to the physiological waveforms from the PCG poses the potential for automated heart sound analysis and diagnosis.
+Pathological cardiovascular structure or function can cause turbulent blood flow that creates audible heart sounds, and cardiac auscultation of these sounds with a stethoscope remains the most common and cost-effective tool for cardiac pre-screening.
+More recently, digital phonocardiography has emerged as a more sensitive and objective analog of auscultation that can detect inaudible heart sounds, quantify the sounds through physiological waveforms, and remain relatively accessible because expensive equipment and trained professionals are not required for collection [1].
+Moreover, while ultrasound imaging is becoming more common for investigating heart defects, phonocardiography can still assist with rapid and low-cost screening [2].
+However, experts are still needed to interpret the heart sound recordings, limiting the potential of the phonocardiogram (PCG) in cardiac care.
+However, the application of algorithmic methods to the PCG physiological waveforms may allow more automated and accessible heart sound analysis and diagnosis.